krtek4/krtek4.github.io/_posts/2017-02-28-Writing-a-book.md

 they might still help someone also wanting to write a book for Packt, or other publishers for that matter.

-The wrote the content using the [Atom](atom) editor.
+I wrote the content using the [Atom](atom) editor.
 I wanted something without too much clutter.
 I didn't bother to find a plugin to help me with reStructuredText as it is a pretty simple markup language.
 The reviews were initially done by sending the OpenDocument files around, but we ended up using Google Docs because it was easier for every one.
 The final drafts were sent to me in PDF